TaufanEka/UiUxGenomeLab/README.txt

 # UiUxGenomeLab

-Just to keep my inspired wording, will keep it in this as the original README.txt file, so that the actual README.md can evolve without forgetting how we got here, a human brain and not an AI brain.
+Just to keep my inspired wording, will keep this as the original README.txt file, so that the actual README.md can evolve without forgetting how we got here, a human brain and not an AI brain.
 Lol.

 Research as a service, the next steps of studying as you would have, except output the answer as a best fit result.
 Search 2.0.
 Starting with a UIUX POC to define this tool, as I would have already be using this for.
 Everyone may contribute, and eventually, it will take more than just myself alone to complete this service.
 Let's make it happen!